Luxury Ski Chalets Japan

 Open every night of the season, Japan is famously known for its floodlit slopes, having offered night skiing for over 50 years.
 Lights cut through the evening fog and shadows are cast on the bumps of the ski terrain so visibility is often clearer at night than during the day.
 For skiers looking to avoid the crowds, night skiing often sees fewer skiers on the piste.

 Fans of off-piste skiing can even ski in the backcountry at night with lights reaching off-piste terrain.

 Eating & Drinking in Japan

-Home to some of the best ski resorts in the world, luxurious ski holidays in Japan also offer a plethora of incredible cuisine.
+Home to some of the best ski resorts in the world, ski holidays to Japan offer a plethora of incredible cuisine.
 From soba dishes to mouthwatering fresh seafood, the ski resorts of Japan have an incredible variety of food.
-For those staying in Nisko, a traditional Izakaya gastropub provides a delightful sharing experience of fresh sushi, whilst the vibrant nightlife of Hirafu in the centre of Niseko offers a variety of pubs with live music and DJ’s.
+For those staying in Niseko, a traditional Izakaya gastropub provides a delightful sharing experience of fresh sushi, whilst the vibrant nightlife of Hirafu in the centre of Niseko offers a variety of pubs with live music and DJs.